-Work Opportunity Tax Credit (WOTC): The Forgotten Tax Benefit
+Work Opportunity Tax Credit (WOTC): Your Forgotten Tax Benefit

 The Work Opportunity Tax Credit (WOTC) is a credit to employers who hire certain targeted groups of employees and is based on a percentage of the wages paid to those employees.
 As an employer, federal tax credits like WOTC can offer numerous benefits to the business and the community.
 These groups include workers who may face significant barriers to gaining employment.
 The nine-targeted groups include vocational rehabilitation referrals, qualified ex-felons, families receiving benefits under the Temporary Assistance to Needy Families, long-term family assistance recipients, designated community residents, families in the food stamp programs, qualified SSI recipients, qualified summer youth, and qualified veterans.
 In addition, “qualified long-term unemployment recipients” was recently added.